Medicare Costs for 2023: What You Should Know

 Some plan types have a network of providers you’ll have to use if you want to pay less.
 If you have a particular doctor or pharmacy that you prefer to go to, see if that plan has a network.

-What benefits do you Need?
+What Benefits Do you Need?

 Many Medicare Advantage Plans include prescription drug, vision, hearing, and dental coverage.